Zareix/dashed/README.md

       - ./dashboard/data.json:/app/data.json
 ```

-### Notes
+### Notes on volumes

-- `assets/` -> all images assets such as icons
+- `assets/` : all images assets such as icons
-- `data.json` -> config file (Optional since you can modify it in real time via the config page).
-If you map it, be sure to create it first or docker will create a folder insted.
+- `data.json` : config file (Optional since you can modify it in real time via the config page).
+If you map it, be sure to create it first or docker will create a folder instead.

 ## Use ssl 🔐